- Visitor Center

 The wildlife viewing room provides views of the bird feeding station.
 The room also serves as a resting space with seating and a play area for small children.

-The ODC Nature Preserve’s diverse property is home to a number of wild animals and plants.
+The Outdoor Discovery Center nature preserve’s diverse property is home to a number of wild animals and plants.
 Highlights include:

 - 401 different vascular plant species (2004 Natural Features Inventory)